 Travel within the U.S.

-J-1 students should carry their original DS-2019, passport, visa, and a print-out of the I-94 anytime they leave the immediate Fayette area.
+J-1 students and scholars should carry their original DS-2019, passport, visa, and a print-out of the I-94 anytime they leave the immediate Fayette area.

 Travel outside of the U.S.

 J-1 students are issued DS-2019s with a specific end date indicating the length of their program.
-If additional time is needed or desired, J-1 students must complete the program extension packet and return to the International Student Advisor at least one month prior to the end date currently listed on the DS-2019.
+If additional time is needed or desired, J-1 students must complete the program extension packet and return to the Center for International Education at least one month prior to the end date currently listed on the DS-2019.
 Program extension requests must have written approval from the home institution.
 The DS-2019 can only be extended one semester at a time for a maximum of 24 months in total.

 On-campus employment refers to any employment that is paid for by UIU with the actual workplace located on the campus the J-1 student is authorized to attend or for a company that holds a contract with UIU to offer services directly to UIU students on the UIU campus the J-1 student is authorized to attend.

 J-1 students must receive authorization from the International Student Advisor prior to beginning any on-campus employment.
-The On-Campus Employment form must be completed and submitted to the International Student Advisor.
+The On-Campus Employment form must be completed and submitted to the Center for International Education.